developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxCellularManager/index.md

 4. Provide some name in the "Name" field (Ex.
 MyCellularManager).
 The "Name" field is used to identify each feature, which is required when editing features programmatically.
 You can also keep the "Name" field empty.

-	Cellular Manager also allows you to configure (Turn ON/OFF) the state of Background Data on your Symbol devices.
+	Cellular Manager also allows you to configure (Turn ON/OFF) the state of Background Data on your Zebra devices.

 	> Note: If you turn "State of Background Data" ON, some of the apps and services won't work unless you're connected to Wi-Fi.